taifc27/taifc27.github.io/_projects/(8) World Bank Project.md

 7) PRSC: Poverty Reduction Strategy Credit.

 And there are subprojects completed in phases which are well described in the dataset.
 Then I began finding insights.
 There are over 100 countries and I cannot possibly analyze all countries at once.
-So, I quickly narrowed down which countries are actually in debt by using following code:
+So, I quickly narrowed down which countries are actually in debt by using following code highlighting amount received and dues of each country:

 <script src="https://gist.github.com/Krishna1594/0d603c083ad97b57cdf3ad7f1854b1d2.js"></script>